cemozturan/intro-to-node-js-course/Readme.txt

 The ClientResponse object is provided via either callback (shown above) or as a "response" event on the request object.
 So if you don't pass in a parameter to the callback function, you can still get the response by using the event emitter.

 If all you want is a simple GET request, Node provides a simplified interface with http.get().

+-- Building a Web Server in Node --

+var http = require('http');

+var server = http.createServer(function(req, res) {
+	// process request
+});
+server.listen(port, [host]);

+The createServer function is passed a single parameter (the callback to be invoked each time a request is received by the web server).

+Each request is provided via either callback (as shown above) or as a "request" event on the server object, so if you don't have a callback function, you can still process requests by listening to the "request" event on the server object.

+Even if the server object is created, it will not begin accepting HTTP requests until the "listen" function is called.

+Callback paramaters: "req" above is an instance of a http.ServerRequest (a readable stream) and "res" above is an instance of a http.ServerResponse (a writable stream)

+Support for SSL is provided by a similar but separate module called "https", so you can call https.createServer().